-Since February 2011, the EBA has started collecting, on a quarterly basis, statistical information referring to a sample of 55 banks across 20 EEA countries, in order to compute 53 Key Risk Indicators (KRIs).
-KRIs are ratios providing early warning signs of trends, potential risks and vulnerabilities in the EU banking sector.
+Since February 2011, the EBA has started collecting, on a quarterly basis, statistical information referring to a sample of 55 banks across 20 EEA countries.
+This first set of converging concepts and definitions comprising both prudential and financial information was used to compute 53 Key Risk Indicators (KRIs).
+These KRIs are ratios that aim at providing early warnings and signs of trends helpful to monitor potential risks and vulnerabilities in the EU banking sector.

-All their building components relied on the existing COREP and FINREP reporting frameworks, previously endorsed by the CEBS, and, therefore, a high degree of standardised concepts and definitions was ensured.
+Different building blocks and components relied on early existing versions of COREP and FINREP reporting frameworks, at the time endorsed by the Committee of European Banking Supervisors (CEBS), thus ensuring that a high degree of standardised concepts and definitions were being used to achieve comparable outcomes across different countries.
 However, not all Competent Authorities (CAs) had fully implemented these reporting guidelines and, as a result, data had to be collected on a best-efforts basis.
-That collection was performed either directly from the relevant financial institutions, or by mapping data available in national reporting formats onto the data items as defined in COREP and FINREP, or instead by using other sources to proxy the missing data.
+Data collection was performed by the CAs either directly from financial institutions, or by mapping data previously available in national reporting frameworks onto the data items as defined in COREP and FINREP, or instead by using other sources to proxy the missing data.
+Over time, experience has shown that its best-effort nature and the lack of direct applicability of definitions and concepts in national reporting frameworks were hampering EU-wide comparability of the compiled figures, as well as timeliness and coverage of the first version of KRIs computed by the EBA.

-To that end, KRIs constituted the minimum feasible set of metrics compiled by the EBA to undertake its micro-prudential analysis role and build meaningful risk dashboards and reports.
+The first set of KRIs constituted, nevertheless, the minimum feasible set of metrics compiled by the EBA to undertake its oversight and micro-prudential analysis role, by building meaningful risk dashboards and reports.